FAQ's for International Students Accepted to JNA Institute of Culinary Arts

 • Financial documentation that shows you can pay all educational, living, and travel costs for the duration of your program at JNA

-When the visa is approved, you may pay a visa issuance fee if applicable to your nationality, and will be informed how your passport with visa will be returned to you.
-Review the visa processing time, to learn how soon your passport with visa will generally be ready for pick-up or delivery by the courier.
+When the visa is approved, you may pay a visa issuance fee if applicable to your nationality and you will be informed how your passport with visa will be returned to you.
+Review the visa processing time, to learn how soon your passport with visa will generally be ready for pick-up or delivery by courier.

 Q: